JosephusPaye/grepish/README.md

 # grepish

-A utility like [grep](https://en.wikipedia.org/wiki/Grep), with a focus on ease of use.
+A text-search utility like [grep](https://en.wikipedia.org/wiki/Grep), with a focus on ease of use.
 Useful for working with text on the command line.

 ## Installation